DLabbate/react-redux-tutorial/README.md

 <br/>

-🎯 The objective of this document is to give a high level overview of
+🎯 The objective of this document is to give a high level overview of the following:

 1. `Redux`
 2. `Redux Toolkit`
 3. `Redux Saga`

+(In the context of [React](https://reactjs.org/))

 In the [references](#references) section you will find a list of useful resources that inspired these notes.
 If you want a deeper dive of the material, or a more comprehensive article, I highly recommend you have a look!